Skip to content

 Client side / Stripe.js

-For frontend libraries that use Stripe.js, use registerAppInfo
+For frontend libraries that use Stripe.js, use registerAppInfo with the same options as setAppInfo above.
+For example, using JavaScript:

 stripe.registerAppInfo({ name: "MyOSSLibrary", partner_id:

-, // Used by Stripe to identify your connector version: "1.2.34", url: "https://example.com", });'{{PARTNER_ID}}'
+, // Used by Stripe to identify your connector version: "1.2.34", url: "https://example.com", });

 Setting the API version

-HTTP header on all requests.
+Your plugin should use the setApiVersion function, which will set the Stripe-Version HTTP header on all requests.
 Your users will use their own API keys to access Stripe, but this header will be included with every request.
 We recommend that you use the most recently published version of the API.
 The current API version and details on our versioning policy can be found in the API reference.

 New Stripe users automatically default to the latest version of the API.
-This header ensures that your connector is pinned to a specific API version, which keeps the occasional backwards-incompatible change from breaking your connector’s functionality.
+This header ensures that your connector is pinned to a specific API version, which keeps the occasional backward-incompatible change from breaking your connector’s functionality.

 Users can upgrade their own API version through the Stripe Dashboard.
 If your connector relies on webhook events, their data format and structure depend on the user’s account API version.
 You should instruct your users to set the version in their Dashboard to match your plugin.